coverclock/com-diag-hazer/README.md

 GNU 6.3.0
 (NTP Server Monitoring System)

-In the past, I have tested Hazer and gpstool on the following platforms, which give you some idea of the wide variety of computers one may use.
+In the past, I have tested various versions of Hazer and gpstool on the following platforms, which give you some idea of the wide variety of computers one may use.

 VMware Workstation 15 Pro under Windows 10
 Intel Core i7-3520M x86_64 x2